-'Technical solutions' are the technical components that go into the planning, delivery and the long-term stewardship of Nature-Based Solutions.
+'Technical solutions' are the technical components that go into the planning, delivery and the long-term stewardship of nature-based solutions.
 Technical solutions would include, for example, the type of nature-based solution selected, the plants selected, anything that takes into account the local circumstances and, when it comes to the stewardship or ongoing management of the nature-based solution, feeding the results of evaluation and on-going measurement into the project is also considered a technical aspect.

-Technical Solutions are one building block of the Connecting Nature Framework.
+Technical Solutions are one of the building blocks of the Connecting Nature Framework.